Trzebiatów: Modern era

+20th century

-Near the end of the World War II, in February 1945, despite the approaching front, the authorities did not permit the evacuation of the town's population.
+During World War II, in February 1945, the German-perpetrated death march of Allied prisoners-of-war from the Stalag XX-B POW camp passed through the town.
+Near the end of the war, in February 1945, despite the approaching front, the authorities did not permit the evacuation of the town's population.
 It was not until March 4 that the order to evacuate was issued, the day after remnants of the army had retreated from the town, leaving the civilian population to fend for itself.
-After the war the central and eastern part of Western Pomerania, including Trzebiatów, fell into the Soviet Zone of Occupation.
-The Soviets, however, placed it under the administration of Communist Poland who began ruthlessly expelling the population who had not managed to flee.
-The town's indigenous German population was expelled, and the town was resettled with Poles, in accordance with Potsdam Agreement.
+Allied Polish and Russian forces then entered the town, and afterwards it became again part of Poland, although with a Soviet-installed communist regime, which stayed in power until the Fall of Communism in the 1980s.
+The town's German population was expelled, and the town was resettled with Poles, in accordance with Potsdam Agreement.

 Since 1 January 1999, the town has been within West Pomerania Voivodeship, upon its formation from the former Szczecin and Koszalin Voivodeships.

 Culture

 Trzebiatów's Day of the Buckwheat is a celebration during the first week of August.
 It is held in memory of the day when the town guard mistakenly dropped a hot bowl of buckwheat meal on invaders from the nearby town of Gryfice, alarming the whole town and ultimately saving it.
 Inhabitants of Trzebiatów celebrate that event with dances, concerts, competitions and by eating cereal with ham and bacon.